 The right support harness can be a lifesaver, not only for your dog but also for YOU.
 No matter if you have an 85-lb. lab or a 20-lb. dachshund, over time constantly bending over to help them get up or help them safely get in and out of the car, can wear on your own back.
 The flip side of that is the wrong support harness may do more harm than good.
 The biggest challenge comes when trying to navigate all of the choices that are on the market and finding the right one for your dog’s situation.

-Here are the 3 questions you need to consider prior to making your purchase.
+Here are the 3 questions you need to consider before making your purchase.

 As a veterinarian who has practiced for well over a decade, I know that most pet owners are looking for a support harness to help their dog with hind leg issues.
 This is just pure statistics, most dogs have more hind leg issues than front leg issues.
 Whether you have an older dog struggling with arthritis in their hips or a dog recovering from ACL surgery, a support harness is a critical tool in assisting them safely.

-That said plenty of dogs suffer with front end issues or both front and hind leg issues, take for example a dog with a neck or back injury.
+That said plenty of dogs suffer from front-end issues or both front and hind leg issues, take for example a dog with a neck or back injury.
 Therefore, making sure you go into your buying decision with a clear vision of where your dog needs support is critical.